foundry-rs/book/src/cheatcodes/ffi.md

 ### Tips

-- Make sure that the output is ABI encoded
+- By default the `ffi` cheatcode assumes a hex encoded value (e.g. hex string of an abi encoded string), if hex decoding fails it will return the output as utf8 bytes.
 - Make sure that the output does not include a `\n` newline character. (e.g in Rust use `print!` vs `println!`)
 - Remember that the script will be executed from the top-level directory of your project, not inside `test`
 - Make sure that the inputs array does not have empty elements.
 They will be handled as inputs by the script, instead of space